Friday May 12:

 So, the whole thing is about 600 miles round trip.
 Not exactly iron butt miles for a three legged trip.
 Granted, Mexico miles always seem longer because of sketchy roads and long stretches of isolation, but again, that's the point.
 It's a unique area to ride and that's what makes it fun.

-Thursday, the first day is the longest at almost 300 miles.
+The first day is the longest at almost 300 miles.
 There are only a few freeway miles, everything else is two-lanes.
-If you start in Temecula with us, we'll split in the morning and head out through Warner Springs where it'll be a little chilly with over 4000' of elevation change.
-We'll drop down into the Anza Borrego desert where it will warm up substantially.
-We will stop for gas where we can and will even have a spot set up in the middle of nowhere with a crew in pick up trucks topping off those of us with tiny tanks.
-This was a new route in 2013 and it worked great and kept things interesting.
-Look for a new better map to get uploaded soon.
+One of the best routes is to leave Temecula and head out through Warner Springs where it'll be a little chilly with over 4000' of elevation change.
+Dropping down into the Anza Borrego desert it warms up substantially.
 In Calexico, we'll grab some lunch, gas up and get insurance if you didn't already get it through Baja Bound.

-We'll cross the border, generally in a big pack and stick a little closer together.
 Mexicali is a little sketchy to the newcomer but basically if you just keep heading south you can't mess up.
 All roads eventually lead to Mex Highway 5 which runs all the way to San Felipe.
 This stretch is the longest without gas.
 I always stop at the last Pemex at the south end of town just to get as much as possible.
 I get about 100 miles to a tank loaded down so I'll have an extra one gallon can on my bike.
-Once we clear that Pemex, it's a straight shot to SF through some barren landscape that is really cool.
+Once you clear that Pemex, it's a straight shot to SF through some barren landscape that is really cool.
 Beware of Mexican drivers.
 They have balls for days and love to drive fast and prove it.
 This is where road conditions will degrade a little.
 We'll hit a Military checkpoint about 30 miles north of town.
 There is a little beer/snack stand called "Three Poles" on the other side once you clear the check.
 It's a good place for a break and some shade.
 The army dudes are just like army dudes anywhere except they are locked and loaded and carry their weapons on "fire".
 Don't bring guns or drugs.
 They generally look at us like we are idiots and wave us right through.
 Chase trucks get looked at a little closer.
 Just tell them you are going to San Felipe for vacation and don't have anything to hide.